 Ensure that you do not adulterate your sample because labs can identify any sort of adulteration.

 Kratom is a magic herb in today’s world, and safeguarding Kratom from getting banned is our responsibility so it is necessary that we enforce Kratom lab testing even if the vendors do not go for it.

-We should be the ones asking for Lab test certificates from vendors before buying it.
+We should be the ones asking for Lab test certificates from vendors before buying them.
 This is the only way to protect Kratom from having a bad reputation.